So, you’re trying to learn about the different types of protein powder?

-Before I dive into the different types of protein powder (I’m never one to hold back from peppering you with the latest and greatest high-performance science), it seems proper to start with an introduction.
+Before I dive into this topic—and I’m never one to hold back from sharing the latest and greatest high-performance science—it only seems proper to start with an introduction.

 Luckily, all you need to know about me can be easily summed up, because I’m obsessed with three things:

 Improvement?
 This is easy to define.
 It’s thrilling and energizing to be a constantly improving version of yourself.

 Science?
 What is a better pleasure read than some hard, cold, repeatable, peer-validated science?

 Empirical Observation?
 I love that which you can verify by opening your eyes and looking at what the heck is going on around you.
 I don’t care much about what the one person does.

 Why is that?
 Because sometimes you find a person who has incredible genes, an insane work ethic, a slew of ritualistic behaviors (likely pre-packed meals with precise macronutrient quantities), intelligent supplement use (definitely fish oil and vitamin D3), or perhaps a bit of dumb luck.

 Yes, those people exist.
 So, let’s roll up our sleeves and delve into that hard-core science that I promised, because this will teach you the principles that are repeatable—and proven.